vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 ASN Number
 ----------

-We could find AS Number that participates in Border Gateway Protocol (BGP) used by particular organization which could further inform about the IP address ranges used by the organization.ASN Number and information could be found by using Team CMRU whois service
+We could find AS Number that participates in Border Gateway Protocol (BGP) used by particular organization which could further inform about the IP address ranges used by the organization.
+ASN Number could be found by using Team CMRU whois service

 ::

   whois -h whois.cymru.com " -v 216.90.108.31"                         |

-If you want to do bulk queries refer @`IP-ASN-Mapping-Team-CYMRU <http://www.team-cymru.org/IP-ASN-mapping.html>`__
+If you want to do bulk queries refer @ `IP-ASN-Mapping-Team-CYMRU <http://www.team-cymru.org/IP-ASN-mapping.html>`_

-Hurricane Electric Internet Services also provide a website `BGPToolkit <http://bgp.he.net>`__ which provides your IP Address ASN or search function by Name, IP address etc. It also provides AS Peers which might help in gathering more information about the company in terms of it's neighbors.
+Hurricane Electric Internet Services also provide a website `BGPToolkit <http://bgp.he.net>`__ which provides your IP Address ASN or search function by Name, IP address etc. It also provides AS Peers which might help in gathering more information about the company in terms of its neighbors.

 ..
 Todo ::  Commandline checking of subnet and making whois query efficient.